Understanding & Appreciating Languages & Cultures

 Modern & Classical Language Instruction

-- Courses provide a foundation in Chinese, French, German, Latin and Spanish – and all upper-level modern language classes are conducted primarily in the target language.
+- Courses provide a foundation in Chinese, French, Latin and Spanish – and all upper-level modern language classes are conducted primarily in the target language.

 - The Honors Seminar expands student knowledge of a target language, its literature and culture through the completion of a research project under the guidance of an honors advisor.